 The temptation to steal the valuable horse from the farmer was too much for Dickie and later that night he returned to Lanercost, broke into the sleeping farmer’s stable and made off with the horse.

-immediately recognised that here was an opportunity to return the horse to its Lanercost owner so he told the farmer that if he liked the mare so much he would gladly sell it to him for a reasonable price.
+Dickie immediately recognised that here was an opportunity to return the horse to its Lanercost owner (or perhaps more accurately make a sale) so he told the farmer that if he liked the mare so much he would gladly sell it to him for a reasonable price.
 A price was agreed and the horse was handed over to the delighted farmer who set off for Lanercost to reclaim his oxen.
-It is not known what hapened when the two farmers met up with each other at Lanercost but one thing is certain, Dickie returned to Allendale a wealthier man.